 The Vehicle Identification Number (VIN) is found on the left front corner of the instrument panel pad, visible from outside of the vehicle through the windshield.
-This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle.
+This number also appears underbody, on the right side of the frame rail near the center of the vehicle, as well as on the Automobile Information Disclosure Label affixed to a window on your vehicle.
 Save this label for a convenient record of your vehicle identification number and optional equipment.